 It is recommended to use Split URL Testing when you wish to make some significant design or backend changes (you can do backend changes using VWO Fullstack) on your website.
-Say, you want to test a single page checkout flow vs. a multi-page flow or test a mega menu vs. a dropdown menu, then you can create a Split URL test and simply host these changes across different URLs to understand and act on the visitors’ behavior.
+Say you want to test a single page checkout flow vs. a multi-page flow or test a mega menu vs. a dropdown menu, then you can create a Split URL test and host these changes across different URLs to understand and act on the visitors’ behavior.

 The above picture represents how two variations of the example.com domain are hosted on different URLs.

 When a split test is running and visitors land on the original website (the control), VWO either keeps the visitors on the original URL or redirects them to the variation URL.
 This redirection is done using JS redirect and not by 302 redirects.
-This is because it helps to notify about your URL forwarding to the search engines (SEO) and even google guidelines suggest this.
+This is because it helps notify your URL forwarding to the search engines (SEO) and even google guidelines suggest this.

 Split URL Testing helps you to:

 - Create and run multiple variations of your website on different URLs